Sheila Finch: Biography

-She is a member of SFWA, serving as Vice-President for two years, then Chair of the Grievance Committee for five years.
+She is a member of the Science Fiction and Fantasy Writers Association, serving as Vice-President for two years, then Chair of the Grievance Committee for five years.
 As Western Regional Director, during the 1980s and 1990s she organized activities for the organization aboard the Queen Mary in Long Beach Harbor.
 She is also a charter member of the Asilomar Writers Consortium, founded by Jerry Hannah in Monterey, California in 1976.

-Besides teaching and publishing, Sheila has been active in the community, serving first as a volunteer in a residential hospice, then for ten years as a volunteer for St Luke’s Episcopal Church’s program for the homeless.
-She also served for eight years on the City of Long Beach Mayor’s Advisory Committee for Homelessness.
+Besides teaching and publishing, Sheila has been active in the community, serving first as a volunteer in a residential hospice, then for ten years as a volunteer for St Luke's Episcopal Church's program for the homeless.
+She also served for eight years on the City of Long Beach Mayor's Advisory Committee for Homelessness.

 Sheila Finch currently lives in Long Beach, California.

 Xenolinguists

 In her 1986 book Triad, Finch used the term "xenolinguist" to describe the linguists who decode alien languages.
 The word has gained widespread acceptance in the science fiction industry and was used to describe the character Uhura in the remake of Star Trek.

 Finch created a series of tales about communicating with aliens which eventually was consolidated in collection of short stories entitled The Guild of Xenolinguists (Golden Gryphon Press, 2007).
 The Guild was founded on Earth in the middle of the 22nd century after first contact with a race from somewhere in the Orion Arm of the Milky Way Galaxy.
 A few early linguists, neurolinguists, ethnographers and computer scientists established the Guild which then took over the responsibility for training xenolinguists to make first contact and to record alien languages in the field.
 Later, the Guild provided translation services for the expanding commerce and colonization of the following centuries.